On the Integral Part of A-Motivic Cohomology: Models and the integral part of -motivic cohomology

 \subsubsection{Over global function fields}

 Let $F$ be a finite field extension of $K$ and let $\cO_F$ be the integral closure of $A$ in $F$.
 We let $\kappa:A\to \cO_F$ denote the inclusion.
 We fix $S$ to be a set of nonzero prime ideals of $\cO_F$ and consider the subring $R:=\cO_F[S^{-1}]$ of $F$.
-The ring $R$ is a Dedekind domain whose fraction field is $F$.\\
+The ring $R$ is a Dedekind domain whose fraction field is $F$.
+We have $\kappa^{-1}(\fp)=(0)$ if and only if $\fp=(0)$, so the result of Subsection \ref{sec:integral-models-A-motives-global} apply.\\

 Let $\underline{M}=(M,\tau_M)$ be an Anderson $A$-motive over $F$.
 Given a maximal ideal $\fp\subset R$, we let $\underline{M}_{\fp}$ be the $A$-motive over $F_{\fp}$ obtained from $\underline{M}$ by base-change from $F$ to $F_{\fp}$.
 Given an extension $[\underline{E}]\in \Ext^1_{\cM_F}(\mathbbm{1},\underline{M})$, the exactness of the base change functor defines an extension $[\underline{E}_{\fp}]\in \Ext_{\cM_{F_{\fp}}}^1(\mathbbm{1}_\fp,\underline{M}_{\fp})$.
 This allows us to define the following submodule of $\Ext^1_{\cM_F}(\mathbbm{1},\underline{M})$: